Science couldn't find the pain

 Swelling can have numerous causes including fatigue, anxiety, an upset stomach, high blood pressure, PMS, pregnancy, œdema, ...

-However, the swelling has many side-effects, mainly on the skin.
+However, the swelling causes many side-effects, mainly on the skin.

-The swelling increases the pain you feel from fold crossings.
+The swelling increases the pain from your fold crossings.

-When the swelling occurs, the skin gets unusually stretched.
+When swelling occurs, the skin is stretched abnormally.

-This creates extra tension at the places where the skin is attached to what is beneath it; like at folds crossings.
+This creates extra tension at the places where the skin is attached to what is beneath it; like fold crossings.

-Pain can appear in your skin, because your folds and their crossings become painful, or more painful than usual, caused by the extra tightness.
+Pain can appear in your skin, because your folds and their crossings become tense, or more tense than usual.

 This explains why your symptoms may be much worse on days when your skin is swollen.